guidewire-oss/sawchain/docs/design-overview.md

 ### Versatile

 * Allows working with YAML, or structs, or both
-* Provides high-level and low-level utilities for every scenario
+* Provides high-level and low-level utilities for a wide range of scenarios
 * Perfect for unit, integration, and end-to-end tests

 ### Compatible